SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Aortic aneurysms.
-Coloured angiogram (X-ray) of a patient's chest showing two aneurysms (swellings, bottom centre and just above heart, dark pink, at upper right) in the aorta (main body artery, red).
+Coloured angiogram (X-ray) of a patient's chest showing two aneurysms (swellings, bottom centre and upper right, above brown heart) in the aorta (main body artery, green/blue).
 An aneurysm occurs when a weakened part of an artery wall balloons outwards.
 It may be caused by disease or a congenital weakness in the wall.
 This patient is suffering from aortic atheroma, in which the vessel walls degenerate due to the formation of fatty plaques and scar tissue.
 Aneurysms may be symptomless.
 However, they may rupture, causing a fatal haemorrhage, if the affected wall is not replaced with a graft.
 A contrast medium has been injected into the artery.

 Model release not required.
 Property release not required.